 - + copy Created with Sketch.

-MDBA is an architecture, design and urban planning studio established in 2008 in Barcelona.
-The studio's work covers a wide range, from urban planning, parks, promenades, residential buildings, student residences, single-family homes, home renovations and furniture design.
-A strong interest in interior design, in residential projects of various ranges, is combined with an attitude to the design of space that always seeks the essence.
+MDBA is an architecture, design, and urban planning studio founded in Barcelona in 2008 by María Díaz.
+The studio's work encompasses a wide range of scales and programs, from urban planning, parks, and seafront promenades to residential buildings, student residences, single-family homes, renovations, interior design, and furniture design.

 Read more